EXCLUSIVE-Apollo, Sixth Street no longer in talks to finance Twitter deal -sources

 By Chibuike Oguh

-NEW YORK, Oct 5 (Reuters) - Apollo Global Management Inc APO.N and Sixth Street Partners, which were looking to provide financing to Elon Musk earlier this year for his proposed $44 billion buyout of Twitter Inc TWTR.N, are no longer in talks with the billionaire entrepreneur, according to two sources familiar with the matter.
+NEW YORK, Oct 5 (Reuters) - Apollo Global Management Inc APO.N and Sixth Street Partners, which had been looking to provide financing for Elon Musk's proposed $44 billion buyout of Twitter Inc TWTR.N, are no longer in talks with the billionaire entrepreneur, said two sources familiar with the matter.

-Earlier this year, Apollo was in talks to provide preferred equity financing for the deal, alongside Sixth Street, sources had previously told Reuters.
+Apollo had been in talks to provide preferred equity financing for the deal, alongside Sixth Street, sources previously told Reuters.
+Apollo, Sixth Street and other investors were looking to commit more than $1 billion in financing for the deal at the time.

-Apollo, Sixth Street and other investors were looking to commit over $1 billion in financing for the deal at the time.
+In reply to tweets saying that neither entities were part of the $7.1 billion of third-party equity financing announced in early May, nor part of the debt financing, Musk said: "correct".

-Those talks ended months ago around the time Musk started having second thoughts about going through with the deal, the sources cited above said.
-Musk initially proposed the buyout in April before backtracking in July, and then changing course again this week.
+These talks ended months ago around the time Musk started having second thoughts about the deal, the sources cited above said.
+Musk initially proposed the buyout in April before backtracking in July and then changing course again this week.

-Twitter and Musk did not immediately respond to request for comment, while Apollo and Sixth Street declined to comment.
+Twitter and Musk did not immediately respond to requests for comment.
+Apollo and Sixth Street declined to comment.

-Musk's U-turn on buying Twitter could not have come at a worse time for the banks funding a large portion of the $44 billion deal and they could be facing significant losses due to an unfavorable financing environment, Reuters reported on Tuesday.
+Musk's U-turn on buying Twitter could not have come at a worse time for the banks funding a large portion of the $44 billion deal and they could face significant losses because of an unfavorable financing environment, Reuters reported on Tuesday.

-Musk is expected to provide much of the $44 billion through funds he has raised by selling down his stake in electric vehicle maker Tesla Inc TSLA.O and by leaning on equity financing from large investors, while major banks have committed to provide $12.5 billion of debt financing.
+Musk is expected to provide much of the $44 billion through funds he raised by selling down his stake in electric vehicle maker Tesla Inc TSLA.O and by leaning on equity financing from large investors while major banks have committed to provide $12.5 billion of debt financing.

-(Reporting by Chibuike Oguh in New York; Writing by Anirban Sen; Editing by Marguerita Choy and Christopher Cushing)
+(Reporting by Chibuike Oguh in New York Additional reporting by Shubham Kalia in Bengaluru Writing by Anirban Sen Editing by Marguerita Choy, Christopher Cushing and David Goodman )

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))